 Outside, in the garden, skulls and dead babies and strange spidery figures are everywhere, seemingly woven into the trees, inviting visitors to take a journey one of his friends describes as 'perinatal' - passing through a green birth canal to confront images of startling eroticism that trail into mortality.
 It's as if Giger's personality simply exploded outward, affecting everything he touched.
 There's enough here for a decade's worth of books and exhibitions.

 The anecdotes with which the film is littered are just as rich, and there's a real warmth and humour, a love of life that will defy some viewers' expectations.
 No fan, no matter how devoted, will leave without having learned something new.
 As Giger died just a few weeks after this film was finished, it's essentially his obituary, and it's hard to imagine a better tribute.
-He wouldn't want to live again, he says in the finals scenes.
+He wouldn't want to live again, he says in the final scenes.
 He did everything he wanted to do, created everything he wanted to create.
 Sallin has captured it beautifully.Reviewed on: 19 May 2015